 Turning to Censornet

-To secure its cloud environment and the remote working facility, Cloetta turned to Censornet’s Unified Security Services (USS) Web Security solution.
+To secure its cloud environment and the remote working facility, Cloetta turned to Censornet’s Web Security solution.
 As GertJan explains, “In order to drive down our exposure to malicious applications, we found in USS Web Security a solution that would reduce the risk, without being limited by technology like proxy servers and centralised internet breakouts.
 We wanted the security but didn’t want to compromise our flexibility.”

 To tackle the email threat issue, Cloetta implemented Censornet’s Email Security.
 GertJan says that, “Blocking phishing, viruses and other malware was our main goal, but the tool is also very effective at blocking spam messages.”
 Cloetta had previously used a spam-filtering tool from a well-known vendor.